-These easy coffee truffles were for Week 45 (Fairy Tale, Novel, or TV Show) of the reddit 52 weeks of baking challenge.
+These easy coffee truffles were created for Week 45 (Fairy Tale, Novel, or TV Show) of the reddit 52 weeks of baking challenge.
 My creation?
 Miracle Max’s Miracle Pill.

 We know that Miracle Max’s pill is covered in chocolate.
 “The chocolate coating makes it go down easier.”
 And it has to be melt in your mouth smooth, because Westley wasn’t exactly able to chew and swallow.